 By going through this exercise, you have identified where your school’s enrollment challenge is.
 In this example, almost 100 percent of this school’s declining enrollment can be attributed to lower kindergarten numbers.
-Analyzing the data allows this school to focus its enrollment marketing efforts on boosting the enrollment numbers for kindergarten students and not be as concerned about the other grades—which are consistently bringing in approximately the same number of students.
+Analyzing the data allows this school to focus their enrollment marketing efforts on boosting the enrollment numbers for kindergarteners and not be as concerned about the other grades—which are consistently bringing in approximately the same number of students.

 Now, break out each individual grade’s retention rate.
 You want to know the full school’s average as well as each individual grade average.
 When you do this, you will start to see patterns among grades.
 There might be certain grades that have higher than average churn rates.

 This is one of the most critical metrics to track and one of the most critical to do right.
-Here is how it should look if we are only looking at open house attendance:
+Here is how it should look:

 You can see in the example above that this school is averaging around a 50 percent closure rate.
 For every 100 families that come in and tour the school, only 50 will enroll.
 If you know this and are trying to increase your enrollment to 100 students a year, there are two choices: